 One of the advantages with TAP is the ease with which asynchronous operation can be cancelled.
 Cancelling an operation plays a big role in enhancing user experience and gives flexibility to users on cancelling, For example, consider a search operation in a form with a typo, think about the experience when a user needs to wait for the operation to complete although user is aware that the search result is going to be incorrect because of the typo.

-So when implementing any async method using TAP additionally a cancellation token can be passed that can be used to cancel async operation and return to the calling method.
+So, when implementing any async method using TAP additionally a cancellation token can be passed that can be used to cancel async operation and return to the calling method.
 Cancellation operation throws an exception of type OperationCanceledException so calling method needs to handle cancelled async operation gracefully.
 This not only gives better user experience but also frees any thread occupied by I/O bound operation, in case of client side it frees any CPU resources used.

-Below code illustrates this where we reuse a win forms application that search stocks from our API, however a cancellation is needed while search isn’t completed
+Below code illustrates this where we reuse a win forms application that we created in previous example and add another form to search stocks from our API, however a cancellation is needed while search isn’t completed.
+Let us use default form (Form1) and add controls to it it so that there is a text box to enter stocks that needs to be searched, a button to search stocks, a grid to display stocks and a text area that displays error messages if any.
+This form will look like as shown in Figure 6.6

+Figure 6.6 – Windows form to search stock – “xyzs”

+Now create a simple model that can hold stocks data, it will look like below.
+Add this class to our winform application

+public class Stock

+{

+public int Id { get; set; }

+public string StockName { get; set; }

+public int Volume { get; set; }

+public double Price { get; set; }

+public DateTime TradeDate { get; set; }

+}

+Now add an asynchronous method to make a call to an API and returns list of stocks, this method accepts search text entered and cancellation token to initiate cancellation if needed.
+This cancellation token is passed to overload of GetAsync method as well to cancel response from API.
+We will further filter data based on search text and return type of BindingSource which can be bound to gridview.
+Code for this method will look like below.

+/// <summary>

+/// Async method to retrieve data from stocks API

+/// </summary>

+/// <param name="intputSearchtext">Search text</param>

+/// <param name="ctsAPI">Cancellation token</param>

+/// <returns>Binding source</returns>

+private async Task<BindingSource> GetDataFromAPIAsync(string intputSearchtext, CancellationToken ctsAPI)

+{

+BindingSource bindingSource1 = new BindingSource();

+Uri requestUri = new Uri("https://localhost:44394/api/Stocks");

+using (HttpClient client = new HttpClient())

+{

+var response = await client.GetAsync(requestUri, ctsAPI);

+response.EnsureSuccessStatusCode();

+var content = await response.Content.ReadAsStringAsync();

+var data = JsonConvert.DeserializeObject<IEnumerable<Stock>>(content);

+bindingSource1.DataSource = data.Where(price => price.StockName == intputSearchtext);

+}

+return bindingSource1;

+}

+Create an object of type CancellationTokenSource that will be used to pass into our asynchronous method so that it can be used trigger cancellation if needed.

 CancellationTokenSource cts = null;

+Now in the event handler of search button we will call our asynchronous method GetDataFromAPIAsync to retrieve stocks and pass cancellation object cts.
+Now the same search button will be used to cancel while retrieving data from API so we would add small if condition based on which cts object is initialized i.e. for search new object is created but for cancellation we will Cancel method and return from the event to stop retrieving data from API.
+With this our search method will look like below

 /// <summary>